CompleteBlenderCreator/07.Gothic.Church-Retired-/readme.md

 Part of the Complete Blender Creator course on Udemy, see [here](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial) for a special GitHub offer.
 The full course is part of [this](https://www.kickstarter.com/projects/bentristem/how-to-create-3d-assets-using-blender-online-cours) Kickstarter campaign which was 1000% funded.

+Click [here](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial) to find out more about the course, and how we build these assets step-by-step.

 These are just the files from the course, not the actual tutorial videos.
 At the time of writing this course has several hours of high-quality videos.

 You're welcome to download, fork or do whatever else legal with all the files!